deleterium/SmartC/README.md

 # BurstAT-Compiler
-Parser and compiler for arithmetic operations: C-like to BurstAT assembly.
+Parser and compiler for arithmetic and logic operations: C-like to BurstAT assembly.
 [Run now!](https://deleterium.github.io/BurstAT-Compiler/try.html)

 ## Objective
 To create a high level programming language for Burstcoin Automated Transactions.

 ## Current Status
 - [x] Compile line based arithmetics expressions
-- [ ] Support for logical operations
+- [x] Support for logical operations
 - [ ] Support keywords and integration with loops and conditionals (Currently present at SimpleIDE)
 - [ ] Option to export machine code in hexadecimal stream, enabling import into Burstcoin wallet (BRS)

 ## Language rules
 Expressions are C-like and evaluated from left to right.
 Rules are simpler than in C, so complexes expressions can have different evaluations from C, but simple expressions shall have same outcome given special caracteristcs in Burstcoin assembly language.
 Spaces are disregarded.
-Every line is processed as an expression.
-Optionally a comma `,` can be used to write more than one expression at same line.
+When using arithmetics operatins, every line is processed as an statement.
+Optionally a comma `,` can be used to write more than one statement at same line.
 Line breaks are also parsed same way.
+During logical operations, Assignment, SetOperator and SetUnaryOperator are disabled because jumps can skip these operations.
+Only one statement is allowed.

 ### Operators precedence
 When two or more symbols with same precedence are in an expression, the operations will be evaluated from right to left.
 Example: `a=16/4/4` will be evaluated as `a=(16/(4/4))`